|

 The main chassis (power supply) conversion

-is described in numerous web
+is described in numerous web locations.

-locations.
-Since there were several
+Since there were several iterations of the

-developed over the years, reading the
+conversion developed over the years, reading

-various websites becomes
+the various websites becomes confusing and

-confusing and even contradictory in
+even contradictory in some cases.
+Luckily, I

-some cases.
-Luckily, I found a web link by
+found a web link by W3RJW that simplifies

 everything.
 As a main reference, use his